AIP-A12/A12_Movie_descriptor/Jaivin_Jacob/Readme.md

 5. Custom_Model_Resnet_Features.ipynb - Created an LSTM model for generating text descriptions from features extracted using Resnet50 model.

 6. VIT_GPT2_Full_Pipeline.ipynb - Full code which: 1. generating text description using VIT gpt, 2.
 Converting to audio file, 3.
 Finding silent part in the video(handles videos with background music), 4.
 Merge audio description with the video.

+7. SpaceTimeGPT_FineTunining.ipynb - Code to process the data for SpaceTime GPT, finetune the model and to generate text description with the pretrained model.